 Dr. Kay earned her Ph.D. in physical chemistry in 1999 at the University of South Florida (Tampa) under the Distinguished Professor, Dr. Brian Stevens.
 With over 30 years of research and biotechnology experience, Dr. Kay is committed and determined to improve therapeutic management of HIV infection for the millions of individuals globally affected.

-Esther Alegria is Senior Executive Biopharmaceutical Advisor at Catalyst Excel & Advance (EA) lending her R&D thru Commercialization expertizes of over 28-year experience to establish and start-up pharmaceutical & biopharmaceutical companies.
-Prior to becoming a Senior Executive Advisor she was the Senior Vice President (SVP) of Global Manufacturing at Biogen where she was responsible for the company’s successful manufacturing operations in Denmark, Massachusetts and North Carolina.
-These facilities cover world-class biopharmaceutical large-scale drug substance, medical devices assembly, finished goods and small molecule manufacturing operations.
-Prior to her role as SVP, Esther was the Vice President of Manufacturing and General Manager of Biogen Idec’s Research Triangle Park (RTP), North Carolina site, and moved to Hillerød, Denmark to lead the start-up of a second large scale facility, bringing it to commercial manufacturing licensure.
+Esther Alegria is a Senior Executive Biopharmaceutical Advisor at Catalyst Excel & Advance, lending her expertise from over 28 years’ experience in research, development and commercialization expertise to pharmaceutical companies.
+Prior to becoming a Senior Executive Advisor she was the Senior Vice President (SVP) of Global Manufacturing at Biogen, where she was responsible for the company’s successful manufacturing operations in Denmark, Massachusetts and North Carolina.
+These facilities cover world-class biopharmaceutical large-scale drug substance, medical device assembly, finished goods and small molecule manufacturing operations.
+Prior to her role as SVP, Esther was the Vice President of Manufacturing and General Manager of Biogen Idec’s Research Triangle Park, North Carolina site, and moved to Hillerød, Denmark to lead the start-up of a second large scale facility, bringing it to commercial manufacturing licensure.

 Business NC Magazine selected Esther in 2009 as Woman Extraordinaire of the Year for being an influential leader within her company and for her impact on its economic success and forward-thinking strategies.
 Esther holds a Ph.D. in Chemistry from the University of Hawaii and an Executive Business Management certification from Harvard Business School.

-Mark Zorko is a CPA and on the Board and Chair of the Audit Committee for Westell Technologies (NASDAQ: WSTL).
-He previously chaired Nom/Gov, Audit and the Strategic Advisory Committees of Perma Pipe Int’l Holdings (NASDAQ: PPIH) in addition to several private company Boards.
+Mark Zorko is a CPA and is on the Board and Chair of the Audit Committee for Westell Technologies (NASDAQ: WSTL).
+He previously chaired Nominating/Governance, Audit and the Strategic Advisory Committees of Perma Pipe International Holdings (NASDAQ: PPIH), in addition to several private company Boards.

 He has been a CFO and CIO for manufacturing, business service, health care and high-tech firms.
 His background includes over 20 years of Board experience.
 He has also been the interim CEO of Well Services Ltd.